Few-shot Partial Multi-view Learning: Related Work

 \section{Related Work}

-The partial multi-view learning and the few-shot learning are two related tasks to our proposed FPML.
-In this section, we first briefly review the typical methods for these two tasks in Section 2.1 and Section 2.2.
-Then, in Section 2.3, we discuss the relationships between our model and these related works.
+Partial Multi-view Learning (PML) and Few-Shot Learning (FSL) are two typical relevant tasks to our FPML.
+We first briefly review the methods of PML and FSL in Section 2.1 and Section 2.2.
+Then, we discuss the relationships between the recent related works and our FPML in Section 2.3.